 - Review the items found in your inventory.
 Note the items that you may want to delete or change the quantities of.

 - Click Back to Order to go back to the PO screen.
 You can then change the quantities of items or remove items from your PO.
+Alternatively, click Authorise to authorise the purchase order and continue.

 Managing Additional Costs